O-BRAIN/PlscRP/README.md

 # PlscRP

-R Code for data analysis as described in the manuscript 'Random Projection for fast and efficient multivariate correlation analysis of high-dimensional data: A new approach'
+R code for data analysis as described in the manuscript 'Random Projection for fast and efficient multivariate correlation analysis of high-dimensional data: A new approach'

 Date: 2016-03-09